nbmc1991/readmegenerator/README.md

 ## Usage Information :

-generate professional README files
+generate prof read me

 ## Contributing:

 You can contribute to this application by:

-fork it
+fork

 ## Test :

-npm test
+test

 ## License :

- GNU Public License v3.0
+ Apache License 2.0

 ## Questions :